 Each of the deputies is a sworn officer and is responsible for overseeing all functions of the Constitutional office as well as managing their respective divisions and to carry out the duties of the Secretary of State as prescribed by law and the State Constitution.

-Nicole Lamboley was named Chief Deputy Secretary of State in December 2006.
-She is responsible for implementing agency policies, carrying out Secretary Miller's mandates and policies, administering the agency’s budget, supervising all agency personnel, and acting on behalf of the Secretary of State when necessary.
-Chief Deputy Lamboley works extensively with the legislature to develop, review and testify on behalf of all pertinent legislation for the agency before the Senate, Assembly and various committees.
+Scott W. Anderson was named Chief Deputy Secretary of State in November 2014.
+He is responsible for implementing agency policies, carrying out Secretary Cegavske’s mandates and policies, administering the agency’s budget, supervising all agency personnel, and acting on behalf of the Secretary of State when necessary.

-Robert Walsh was appointed Deputy Secretary for Southern Nevada in March, 2009 after serving as Public Information Officer for the Secretary of State since June, 2007.
-As Deputy for Southern Nevada, he oversees the daily operation of the Las Vegas office, and is the Secretary of State’s liaison to the Southern Nevada community.
+Gail J. Anderson was appointed Deputy Secretary for Southern Nevada in January 2015.
+As Deputy for Southern Nevada she oversees the daily operation of the Las Vegas office, and is the Secretary of State’s liaison to the Southern Nevada community.